The Abrahamic Family House, a Symbol of Religious Inclusion

-Advancing inclusion and encouraging religious tolerance and diversity are key tenets of the UAE’s candidacy for a seat on the Security Council in 2022-2023.
-If elected, the UAE will also work on the Council to promote the values of compassion, co-existence, tolerance, and diversity among peoples, as well as understanding between religions and cultures.
+Advancing inclusion and encouraging religious tolerance and diversity are key tenets of the UAE’s membership on the Security Council in 2022-2023.
+The UAE will work on the Council to promote the values of compassion, co-existence, tolerance, and diversity among peoples, as well as understanding between religions and cultures.
 Spreading these values is crucial to the maintenance of international peace and security.

 For more information on the history of tolerance and inclusion in the UAE, including more information on the Year of Tolerance and the historic visit by Pope Francis, please visit the website of the UAE Embassy to the United States.